511V41/phone-as-salary/README.md

 #### Cautionary points

-- Unless you are billionaire, You should disable automatic recharge of Twilio.
+- Unless you are a billionaire, you should disable the automatic recharge of Twilio.
-- To perpetuating logs, You have to install integration.
+- To perpetuate logs, you have to install integration.
 I recommend [Flogtail](https://vercel.com/integrations/flogtail).